countzero1942/parler-mini/README.md

 A Python application for generating text-to-speech audio using the Parler TTS Mini model with various voice profiles.

+## Note

+This project is a work in progress and is not yet ready for production use.

 ## Features

 - Generate speech with a specific voice by name or index